MasterKale/SimpleWebAuthn-homepage/docs/packages/browser.md

 import { supportsWebauthn } from '@simplewebauthn/browser';
 ```

-`startAttestation()` and `startAssertion()` both call this method internally.
+`startRegistration()` and `startAuthentication()` both call this method internally.
 In some scenarios, though, it may be more desirable to hide UI when the page loads and a call to `supportsWebauthn()` returns false:

 ```html
 <script>